The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Tools

-We can establish this result formally via Lemma~\ref{lemma:bc}(1).
-Note that we can let each vertex $v$ learn the ID list of $N(v)$ by doing $\allsr$ with $\mathcal{S}=\mathcal{R}=V$, where the message of each vertex is its ID; this takes $O(\Delta \log n)$ time and energy.
-After each vertex knows the ID list of $N(v)$, we apply Lemma~\ref{lemma:bc}(1) to let every vertex learn the entire network topology; it takes $O(n \Delta \log n)$ time and $O(\Delta \log n)$.
+\begin{observation} There is an algorithm that lets all vertices learn the entire graph topology in $O(n \Delta \log n)$ time and $O(\Delta \log n)$ energy w.h.p. \end{observation} \begin{proof} We first let each vertex $v$ learn the list of identifiers in $N(v)$ by doing $\allsr$ with $\mathcal{S}=\mathcal{R}=V$, where the message of each vertex $v$ is $\ID(v)$.
+By \cref{lemma:allsr}, this step takes $O(\Delta \log n)$ time and energy.
+After that, we apply \cref{lemma:labeling} to construct a good labeling with a unique layer-0 vertex, and then we apply \cref{lemma:bc}(1) to let all vertices learn the entire network topology by having each $v$ broadcasting $\ID(v)$ and the list of identifiers in $N(v)$.
+This step takes $O(n \Delta \log n)$ time and $O(\Delta \log n)$ energy. \end{proof}

-In view of the above, in this work we only focus on unbounded degree graphs in wireless network models.